wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-maild.rst

 .. versionadded:: 4.2

 The wazuh-maild program sends alerts via email.
-It is started by :ref:`ossec-control`.
+It is started by :ref:`wazuh-control`.

 +-----------------+-------------------------------------------------------------------------------------------------+
 | **-c <config>** | Run using <config> as the configuration file.                                                   |